ynaderigavareshki-droid/STM32F103_Monitoring_System/README.md

 # STM32F103_Monitoring_System

-A comprehensive real-time monitoring system for STM32F103 microcontrollers using ESP8266 as a web interface and MQTT bridge.
+A comprehensive real-time monitoring system for STM32F103 microcontrollers using FreeRTOS, ESP8266 as a web interface and MQTT bridge.
 This project provides a professional web-based dashboard for monitoring system health, sensor data, and error reporting.

 ## ✨ Features

-- Real-time monitoring of STM32F103 microcontroller
+- Real-time monitoring of STM32F103 microcontroller using FreeRTOS
 - Web interface via ESP8266 Wi-Fi module
 - MQTT protocol for data transmission
 - Professional dashboard for system health monitoring